Training structure

 Presentation

-The third year of the Bachelor's degree in Mathematics (L3 General Mathematics) completes the acquisition of knowledge that will allow students to approach the various Masters in Mathematics with a solid foundation, whatever their specialty (statistics, applied mathematics, fundamental mathematics, mathematics education).
-It is a continuation of the L1 and L2 years with a stronger emphasis on abstraction and reasoning, the aim being to establish the theoretical tools necessary for further study.
+The third year of the bachelor's degree in mathematics (L3 General Mathematics) completes the acquisition of knowledge that allows students to approach the various master's degrees in mathematics with a solid foundation, regardless of their specialization (statistics, applied mathematics, fundamental mathematics, mathematics education).
+It builds on the L1 and L2 years with a stronger emphasis on abstraction and reasoning, the aim being to establish the theoretical tools necessary for further study.

-This year is also a year of transition towards the Masters: the different specialities of the Masters in Mathematics are present in the UE, allowing the student, by choosing options, to prefigure an orientation for the following year.
+This year is also a transition year towards the Master's degree: the various specializations of the Master's in Mathematics are included in the teaching units, allowing students to choose options that will give them a preview of their focus for the following year.

 Objectives